-- i.
-Whether adequate parking and manoeuvring space will be provided on site appropriate to the particular form of the development in accordance with Section 16.9 Transport. - ii.
+- Whether adequate parking and manoeuvring space will be provided on site appropriate to the particular form of the development in accordance with Section 16.9 - Transport. - ii.
 Whether large areas of aboveground parking spaces are proposed as part of the activity and if there are, their impact on visual and aural amenity values. - iii.
-The extent to which the location of parking areas avoids proximity to Residential Sub-Zones and provides adequately for pedestrian safety. - iv.
-Whether the internal circulation of parking areas has been designed for safe and efficient on site vehicle circulation and pedestrian safety.
+The extent to which the location of parking areas avoids proximity to Residential Sub-Zones and provides adequately for pedestrian safety.